 Ask for Support There will always be ups and downs in your business.
 Including your spouse during the highs, having their support when you hit the lows and appreciating their perspective during the places in between is truly a game changer.
 This not only helps hold the business together, but it can bring the family closer.

 Entrepreneurship can be lonely, but it doesn’t have to be if you have their belief and affirmation.
 Don’t believe you automatically have their support in everything you do.
 Open up, be vulnerable and share your deep need of their support.
 If you’re not in this together you can expect either the business or the relationship to crumble, even worse…both.

 Bring them to the party Some spouses want no part of entrepreneurship.
 However, I believe the more you include them in the journey the faster they find an appreciation for what you do.

 That doesn’t mean you have put them on your full-time schedule, but rather ask them if they’d help set up one of your events or assist you on a specific part of an important project.
 Let them experience the complexities, the emotional demands and the time constraints you work in and enjoy.

 Don’t just beat them up with the tough stuff, but also allow them to enjoy many of the perks of your work.
 Bring them along on a speaking gig to another city, have them participate in a continuing education seminar or share in the final profit numbers of a recently offered product line.

-You never know what will attract your spouse enough to love it like you do.
+You never know what will attract your spouse enough to love it as you do.
 I was lucky enough to have my wife join the ride, as a team member and then in advising her to start her own business.
-Either way, including your spouse in what you do can make transitions easier.
+Either way, including your spouse in what you do, can make transitions easier.